Skip to content

 Answer: A massive anticyclonic storm on Jupiter, roughly the size of Earth, that has been raging for at least 350 years.

-Why it stumps people: A surface feature.
+The wrong mental picture: A surface feature.
 A volcanic formation.
 A crater.
 Those are the guesses.
-It’s a storm, a persistent high-pressure system with wind speeds exceeding 250 mph (400 km/h).
-First observed in the 1600s, it has been slowly shrinking over the past century.
+It’s a storm, a stubborn high-pressure system with winds topping 250 mph (400 km/h).
+First spotted in the 1600s, it’s been slowly shrinking over the past century.

 34. What is the cosmic microwave background?
 (Hard)